Evaneos/vitaminjs/README.md

         re-crée le app-callback et le remplace dans le dev-server via un wrapper (cf react-starter-kit/tools/start.js)
 * [ ] Launch the server build & hot reload after the client (?)
 * [ ] fix hot reload for reducers (the appConfig is hotreloaded as well :( )
+* [ ] do something for the withStyle import (decorator ? transform with babel ?)
+* [ ] better management of config, args, env, and options
 ---

 Ask to @mdarse :